ietf-github-services/datatracker-tweet/INSTALL.md

 To tweet your own Working Group's document changes, follow these steps:

-## 1. Clone this Repo
+## 1. Fork this Repo

 This service isn't provided in a central repo because we don't want to have your credentials.
-Create a copy, by using this repo as a template, or forking it.
+Create a copy by forking it (so that you can pull updates later).

 ## 2. Create a Twitter Application